dan-kiwi/on-the-farm/README.md

 C/C++ compiler

 ## Controls
-Use the arrow keys or WASD to move the camera around the scene.
+Use the WASD to move the camera around the scene.
+Use the RF to zoom the camera in and out.
 Press the spacebar to rotate the sheep around the water trough.

 ## Contributing